-Hyundai to announce $5 billion steel mill in Ascension Parish
+Report: Hyundai to invest $5 billion to build steel mill in Ascension Parish

 Trending News

-The total estimate for the project is $5 billion.
+The total estimate for the project is $5 billion, the paper reported.

 More News